earth-mover/icechunk/design-docs/001-virtual-chunk-improvements.md

 * We use the rest of the data in the matched container to instantiate an object store client (or retrieve it from cache)
 * Credentials for the client must be passed by the user when the repository is instantiated, by indicating the container name to which they apply

 We have one default container for each supported object store, the container has protocol and name s3, gcs, tigris, etc. and has an empty `bucket_prefix` and no region configured.
-These default containers, just like any others set in the persistent repo configuration, can be overriden when the repository is instantiated.
+These default containers, just like any others set in the persistent repo configuration, can be overridden when the repository is instantiated.

 When a region is not indicated and the platform needs it, the logic is: